NathanMQuam/student-workbook/src/reflections/wk5/day-23-wednesday.md

 ## Daily Journal

-Read Servers with Node/Express > MongoDb Relationships and answer the following questions
+Read Servers with Node/Express > Mongoose 101: Working with subdocuments and answer the following questions

 1. In simple terms what is a sub-document?
 `A sub-document is an entire object or document that is literally contained within another.
 As opposed to storing only a foreign key reference to a separate document within the original.`